 The installation can’t proceed without these.

-You’ll get front and rear plates with a different number.
+You’ll get rear and front license plates with a different number.
 You also have the choice to customize or personalize the number-and-letter combination.

 The Department of Motor Vehicles (DMV)